VazkiiMods/BotaniaCD/README.txt

 - Vazkii

 2. Description of Contents
+When played in a CD player, this disc plays several bonus tracks submitted by the community.
+See media/README.txt for more information.

+When mounted on a computer CD drive, the following contents are accessible:
 .
 ├── botania_source.bundle
 │     This file is a Git bundle containing a copy of the Botania